1719pankaj/Phuljhari/README.md

 The android app lets you:
 - Access live stats from the Database
+- No need for on-premises VPN or port-forwarding
 - All the data is visualized and easy to assimilate
 - All the code is opensource.
 - Cutting edge features like MVVM and Databinding are implemented